 Others just want to know how they can help in a practical way.
 To me, this is where the largest impact is made.
 The truth is that little changes done by many people add up to monumental shifts.
 With that in mind, I thought it was important to showcase two aspects.
 The first three topics are about adapting our conservation mindset on certain topics.
 Those things seemed normal a few decades ago, but today we know so much more about the impacts and that we need to change our answers.
 In closing, I focus on a list of practical conservation changes in our daily lives where collectively we can do some real good.
 And hopefully, much of this will just be common sense for the upcoming generation.

 Preservation Perspective Shifts

 First, adapt our thinking that we need to have a perfectly manicured lawn.
 The amount of chemicals and pesticides used along with the amount of water required to keep that lawn looking pristine takes a significant toll.
 And I’m not saying you need to give up your entire lawn and let it all go wild.
-But how about we find some balance.
-Take a section or area and plant a variety of plants that bloom from early spring to late fall which are pollinator friendly.
-Pollinator friendly means choosing plants that are native to your region.
+But how about we find some balance?
+Take a section or area and plant a variety of plants that bloom from early spring to late fall and are pollinator friendly.
+Pollinator-friendly means choosing plants that are native to your region.
 You can enter your US or Canadian zip code here for a guide to your area.

 Second, reduce or eliminate pesticide use.
 If you must use a pesticide, try to use the least toxic product as possible for the environment, wildlife, your pets, small children, and your lungs.
 Also, if you are going to apply a pesticide, apply it at night when pollinators are least active.